 The most important thing to consider while finding the right jeans – is the distance from top of the waist band down to the lower edge of the pocket – arrow B.

-As you can imagine, this whole thing has to fit into the front of our makeup bag.
-If you are using A4 paper as your pattern (don’t forget to add the seam allowance later), the red arrow distance (B) must be 11cm (4,5″) or less.
+As you can imagine, this whole pocket design has to fit into the front of a small makeup bag.
+If you are using A4 paper as your pattern (don’t forget the added seam allowance later), the red arrow distance (B) must be 11cm (4,5″) or less.
 I’d mention right now – it’s the smaller jeans or smaller pockets work best with this pouch.

 The measurement for the arrow A should be minimum of 2cm (3/4″).
 This added piece will give you some freedom to cut to the right size, but if you can keep it to a minimum – the pouch will look best.